Retinal Vein Occlusion

 Treatment can include laser and intraocular injections of a medication.
 The three most frequently used medication are: Avastin (not FDA approved), Lucentis (FDA approved) and Eylea (FDA approved).
 All three medications work by inhibiting vascular endothelial growth factors.
 Your Physician may start with one medication and then recommend another based on your response to treatment.

 What to expect

 Laser procedures are performed in the office with either topical anesthetic or a behind the eye injection of lidocaine (retrobulbar block) to keep the eye comfortable during treatment.
 With Injection therapy, the medication is delivered into the eye with a very fine 30-31 gauge needle.
 We attempt to make the treatment as comfortable as possible.
-You will be given a series of topical numbing agents ranging from drops to gels based on your degree of discomfort during the treatment.
+You will be given a series of topical numbing agents based on your degree of discomfort during the treatment.